emilypx/appfair.github.io/index.md

 In addition, at the top level of the repository, there are `Xcode`-specific project files that describe the metadata, build rules, assets, and permissions for the project:

   * `App.xcworkspace` – Xcode workspace file for running and debugging your app
-  * `App.xcodeproj` – Xcode-specific metadata
+  * `project.xcodeproj` – internal project file; you should not use this, but instead work with `App.xcworkspace`
-  * `Info.plist` – metadata about your app
+  * `Info.plist` – metadata about your app containing the name, version and build numbers, and information about what files and URL schemes it can handle
   * `Sandbox.entitlements` – permissions that should be granted to your app
-  * `Assets.xcassets` – the app's icon and tint
+  * `Assets.xcassets` – the app's icon and tint color definition

 App development can be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the `SwiftUI` app that is defined in `Sources/App/AppContainer.swift`.
-Note, though, that changes to these project files, `App.xcworkspace` and `App.xcodeproj`, will *not* be incorporated into the final project.
+Note, though, that changes to these project files, `App.xcworkspace` and `project.xcodeproj`, will *not* be incorporated into the final project.
 It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `integrate-release` phases of the process.
+Specifically, your build must not rely on any script build phases that you add to the project files, since these scripts will not be run during `I-R`.

 ### Managing dependencies in your `/APP-ORG/App` fork